enekocamara/enekocamara/README.md

 The project consisted of angular for frontend, and for the backend we used docker with containers that run django, postgres and nginx.
 We did it between 4 people.

 ## Other older projects
-[minishell](https://github.com/Llopeando/minishell42u) implemented only some of the commands, the rest using the ones already in the system.
+[minishell](https://github.com/Llopeando/minishell42u) implemented only some of the commands, the rest using the ones already in the system.<br>
 [IRC server](https://github.com/Llopeando/irc42u)

 ## Socials: